cpt-waffle/lhl-lectures/w08d04-Cypress/NOTES.md

 - Q&A

-### Different Types of Testing
+## Different Types of Testing

-- Unit Testing  -- quick to write, quick to run, fast to test
-- Integration Testing -- quick to write, quick to run, fast to test
-- Static Testing  -- quick to write, quick to run, fast to test
-- End to End Testing - quick(ish) to write, not quick to run, takes a lot of resources

-### As A User I want to make a short url by inputting a long URL'
+Unit/Integration

+- JEST
+- Terminal

+- cheap

+End to Testing

+- visual
+- expensive on time
+- expensive on resources

 ### E2E

 - Cypress

-To install cypress, (in reality) you dont even need repo
+to install cypress, (in reality you dont even need a repository)

-in today's activities you will be installing it in the repo. (client folder)
+in todays activities, you will asked to install a SPECIFIC version of cypress!

+9.7.0

+In compass, they ask you to install it `globaly`

+in your frontend app (scheduler)

 ```sh
 npm install -D cypress@9.7.0
 ```

-### Windows 10 - 11 and/or using WSL2 or 3
+Windows 10

 - install VCXRV (x server)
-- disable your firewall!
+- disable your firewall ( add a rule to allow internal connections for VCXRV x server)

--- windows firewall
+   - windows firewall
--- mcafee
+   - mcaffee

 ### For Every system

-go to package.json of client
+go to your frontend folder (scheduler) open up package.json add this line:
-and add the cypress command

 ```json
 "cypress": "./node_modules/.bin/cypress open"
 ```

-## To Run Cypress
+### To Start Cypress

-`npm run cypress`
+npm run cypress